kristy-fournier/PartyJukebox/readme.md

 ### Client Setup:
 The client is a web application that can be hosted on any server, it need not be the same device running the music player.
 * If the app is being setup for a large group, you can distribute the url (via QR code, for example) with `?ip=YOURSERVERHOSTNAME:19054` set as an attribute after the url.
+* You can also add `?darkmode=(true/false)` to set the default colour scheme, but this will be overwritten by the users saved choice in the cookie if they change it themselves
 ### Server Setup:
 **Pre-setup:** If you want the songs to have art associated with them, it is all hosted on and retrieved from LastFM, and you will need to sign up for a developer app, and put your key in the database generator \
 \